 - Very little music is played.
 We hear a few snippets of famous songs and nothing of what the Staton-House Band plays.
 Characters talk a lot about how much they love the music.
 And talk and talk and talk.
 It would be much better if Roadies actually let us hear the music and watch their expressions.

-At least Roadies did not resort to any more offensive tricks like trying to get ratings by bringing up the memory of the 11 people crushed at The Who concert.
+At least after this one episode, Roadies did not resort to any more offensive tricks like trying to get ratings by bringing up the memory of the 11 people crushed at The Who concert.
 We were afraid they might stoop even lower by , having the tour bus cursed since someone mentions 9/11 or the World Trade Center.

 The Roadies writers were never able to step up their game.
 When the show was on the air, we wrote a number of posts with suggestions of plots that might have made Roadies a success.
 However, the show continued on its long dull trip and finally just fizzled out.